ElliotHume/Aurica/README.md

 - (more coming soon...)

 Then, hit the "Free Play" button, which will put you in a shared room where you can get a feel for the controls and choose a spell loadout to play with.
 There is a basic tutorial if you go through the gateway that is in front (and slightly to the right) of where you spawned in.

+If you want to face a friend in a match, return to the main menu and type in an agreed upon room name and hit the "Join Room" button.
+This will put you in the default battlegrounds, but you can change this by including a specific substring in the room name that (sorry for the awful UX there, I'm working on it).

+**Different Arenas:**
+Include this in your room name and it will change the arena for the match.
+- "advanced" - a much more advanced arena, this arena has multiple levels of elevation and many obstacles.
+I would recommend this arena for higher player numbers (2v2 or 3v3).
+- "open" - an arena with minimal obstructions, good for beginners and 1-on-1 duels.
+- "forest" - like the open arena, but with more obstacles.

 ## [The Aurica System "Wiki"](https://bright-calculator-1a6.notion.site/The-Aurica-System-af806c3df2b7414681a50e7af7f74a52) (Work in progress...)